FindLab-org/paraff/README.md

-# paraff
+# PARAFF

-A sheet music DSL for algorithmic musical composition
+**PARAFF** is a sheet music domian-specific language, designed for algorithmic musical composition.